Glavo/fallback-jmod/README.md

 # Fallback Jmod

-This is an implementation prototype to explore the possibility of reducing Jmod to drastically reduce the size of the OpenJDK.
+This is a prototype to explore the possibilities of Jmod file format evolution.

+The work that has been achieved so far is to greatly reduce the size of the JDK by reducing Jmod.

 With [SapMachine OpenJDK](https://sap.github.io/SapMachine/) as the test case, it can achieve the goal without losing any function: